kubernetes/sig-release/release-team/role-handbooks/branch-manager/README.md

 * ...interface with Google staffing to complete Debs and RPMs build, as per the prior section...
 * `./release-notify v1.12.0-alpha.1`
 * `./release-notify v1.12.0-alpha.1 --nomock --mailto=${{YOUREMAILADDRESS}}[a][b]`

+**Note**
+> deb and rpm packages are only built after a version of Kubernetes is GA-ed (General Availability).
+Meaning that only official releases will be packaged into deb and rpm packages.
+The above example is the general flow of commands, you do not need to ping @sumi for alpha, beta, and release candidate cuts.

 ## Release Validation
 * The build tag and release artifacts become [visible on GitHub at https://github.com/kubernetes/kubernetes/releases](https://github.com/kubernetes/kubernetes/releases)